Harambe-IT/Sesh/README.md

 ### Node environment
 Make sure you have NodeJS installed.([NodeJS Website](https://nodejs.org/en/))

-After that, navigate with a terminal to the main folder (../Sesh).
+After that, navigate with a terminal to the main folder: `../Sesh`.
 Install all the required dependencies with `npm install`.

 ### Firebase environment